-Modeling & Statistical Information
+Modeling & Statistical References

 This paper is a survey of the different sow models described in literature, which made use of different mathematical methodologies, and were intended for sow herd management.